An explicit Dobrushin uniqueness region for Gibbs point processes with repulsive interactions: Uniqueness of the Gibbs point process

 \subsection{Comparison with the other uniqueness methods}

-In this section we briefly describe the two uniqueness methods of cluster expansion and disagreement percolation, and see how the uniqueness regions that they yield compare to our result via the Dobrushin criterion.
-In particular, we provide a visual comparison between the three uniqueness methods, displayed below in Figure \ref{figure_comparison_methods_1} for two potentials with hard core, and in Figure \ref{figure_comparison_methods_strauss} for the case of the Strauss potential where the bound is conjectured.
+In this subsection we briefly describe the two methods of cluster expansion and disagreement percolation, and see how the uniqueness regions that they yield compare to our Dobrushin criterion result.
+In particular, we provide a visual comparison between the three uniqueness methods, displayed below in Figure \ref{fig:comparison_methods_1} for two potentials with hard core, and in Figure \ref{fig:comparison_methods_strauss} for the case of the Strauss potential if the result of Theorem \ref{thm:uniqueness_ours} \blusec{holds without the hard core assumption.}